romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 <img src="{{site.baseurl}}/assets/sections.png" alt="Structuration d'une page" style="margin: 0 auto;display: block;">

-By default, the structure tags cut the web page in horizontal sections that they occupy in full (from the left to the right edge). by default, two structure tags will pile up vertically because they can share the same horizontal section (so we will have to add a special layout to `<aside>`).
+By default, the structure tags cut the web page in horizontal sections that they occupy in full (from the left to the right edge).
+By default, two structure tags will pile up vertically because they can not share the same horizontal section (so we will have to add a special layout to `<aside>`).

 Let us explain the role of some structure tags: